dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 # The Kernel Snap

 The kernel snap is a powerful snap.
 It includes both the kernel image as well as the initrd for Ubuntu Core.
-The kernel can be very device specific.
-Be sure to modify the `snap/snapcraft.yaml` for the proper source, config, and device tree files for your particular device.

 This specific kernel builds for Sipeed's Lichee RV, using [Samuel Holland](https://github.com/smaeul/linux)'s riscv/d1-wip branch.
+Specifically, the device tree for the dock is built.
+If you are not using the dock, modify as appropriate.

 Under heavy development currently.

+As it stands, this kernel will boot the board on a `debootstrap` built Ubuntu rootfs.
+This indicates that there is a problem with the gadget snap.
+Without access to UART, I cannot debug further.
+This should be overcome soon(tm).

 Building: